sanjoy/playingwithpointers.com/resume.md

 The main focus of my professional history has been compilers and virtual machines.
-In general, I look forward to tackling hard technical challenges that require creativity and precision.
+In general, I look forward to tackling hard technical challenges that demand creativity and precision.

 # Education

 **2008-2013**

-Bachelor of Science, Master of Science; Mathematics & Computing
+Bachelor of Science, Master of Science; Mathematics & Computing;

 Indian Institute of Technology Kharagpur, India.